-- One Monks Integration Program to streamline the organisation to create greater accountabilities. - Creating a single set of rules and categories under a single platform to track utilisation and billability, and support better margin management and resource allocation.

-Establishing new business processes to improve pricing strategies and have an improved view of margins.
+- One Monks Integration Program to streamline the organisation to create greater accountabilities. - Creating a single set of rules and categories under a single platform to track utilisation and billability, and support better margin management and resource allocation. - Rationalising the number of tools for improved efficiency and consistency of business information and data. - Establishing new business processes to improve pricing strategies and have an improved view of margins.